-In the past, financial advisors have relied on a well-balanced portfolio of stocks and bonds to manage a client’s risk versus return.
-While the concept is widely accepted, if you ask 50 different financial advisors what a well-balanced portfolio of stocks and bonds looks like, you'll likely get 50 different answers.
+In the past, financial professionals have relied on a well-balanced portfolio of stocks and bonds to manage a client’s risk versus return.
+While the concept is widely accepted, if you ask 50 different financial professionals what a well-balanced portfolio of stocks and bonds looks like, you'll likely get 50 different answers.
 However, they will probably suggest bonds be used in a portfolio as a hedge against stock market losses to reduce portfolio overall risk.

 Searching for Less Risk

 This strategy made sense for decades.
 The bond market is often driven by supply and demand.
 When the stock market gets shaky, consumers flock to safety.
 Investors gobble up yield from seemingly safe positions like bonds.
 When this happens, the demand for bond yields increases relative to the available supply.
 This pushes yields on new issues down, which in turn, drives up the price of previously issued bonds with a higher yield.